 If you are receiving a Federal Direct Loan, Federal Direct PLUS Loan or Federal Direct Graduate PLUS Loan, you must be enrolled at least half-time, defined as 6 hours per semester for undergraduate students and 5 hours per semester for graduate students.

 You are required to notify Clemson University of any scholarships, loans or other forms of assistance extended from sources outside the University.
-Credit for outside aid will not be posted on your bill until the funds are received by the Office of Student Financial Services.
+Credit for outside donor aid will not be posted on your bill until the funds are received by the Office of Student Financial Services.

 You are required to notify the Office of Student Financial Aid of periods of less-than-full-time enrollment, periods of non-enrollment, candidacy for graduation, co-op assignments, periods of study abroad, internships and other plans that may affect enrollment during the time covered by this award summary.

-You must maintain satisfactory academic progress.
+You must maintain satisfactory academic progress, as defined in the Satisfactory Academic Progress Policy.

 If you are a scholarship recipient, you must meet the following criteria for consideration and/or renewal.
 More specific criteria may be linked to certain scholarships.